 Demolition Delay Ordinance

-To better preserve and protect historic properties, the Town of Weymouth has adopted a Demolition Delay Ordinance (see Weymouth Code of Ordinances, Chapter 7, Section 7-201) which requires up to a six (6) month delay in any request to demolish an historically-significant building.
-This delay affords the Historical Commission time to evaluate the significance of the building and determine whether or not alternatives to demolition are available.
-Click here to review those structures presently covered by the Demolition Delay Ordinance.
+To better preserve and protect historic properties, the Town of Weymouth has adopted a Demolition Delay Ordinance (see Weymouth Code of Ordinances, Chapter 7, Section 7-201) which requires up to a six month delay in any request to demolish a historically-significant building.
+This delay affords the Historical Commission time to evaluate the significance of the building and determine whether alternatives to demolition are available.
+Click here to review structures presently covered by the Demolition Delay Ordinance.

 For information on historic properties and areas in Weymouth, residents can visit the Historical Commission's webpage.
-In addition, the online Massachusetts Cultural Resource Information System (MACRIS) allows any person to search the Massachusetts Historical Commission's database for its inventory of historic assets across the Commonwealth.
+In addition, the online Massachusetts Cultural Resource Information System (MACRIS) allows anyone to search the Massachusetts Historical Commission's database for its inventory of historic assets across the Commonwealth.